-You will come under the influence of the written word, with its power to inform, to delight, and to transform.
-Due to emphases on writing, speaking, analysis, research, and problem solving, you will learn to communicate more effectively, to relate to others more fully, and to engage the world more deeply.
-And through study abroad and internships like the Oregon Extension and the King Italy Excursion, you can experience firsthand what you have read.
+The English Department at King values the written word, with its power to inform, delight, and transform.
+By practicing writing, speaking, analysis, research, and problem solving, you will learn to communicate more effectively, to relate to others more fully, and to engage the world more deeply.
+And through internships in fields like editing, advertising, and library science and study abroad like the Oregon Extension, our UK Study Abroad, and the King Italy Excursion, you can experience firsthand what you have read.

-In Fall 2016, the English Department debuted an undergraduate journal, The Holston, a rigorous and beautiful publication that you can take part in shaping.
-The Holston Journal strives to illustrate the powerful nature of community, and the world in which we live.
-The quality of submissions, the hand-drawn cover and page illustrations, and the brilliance of the design, demonstrates the importance of the arts to the King community.
+In Fall 2016, the English Department debuted an undergraduate journal, The Holston, that showcases poetry, prose, and photography from the King community.
+English majors serve as Editors for the publication, which means you can take part in shaping this publication.
+The Holston strives to illustrate the powerful nature of community and the world in which we live.
+The quality of submissions and the hand-drawn cover (featuring a different artist each year) demonstrate the importance of the arts to the King community.

 What can I do with an English major?

-As an English major, you will be well-equipped to enter any field that requires critical thinking, and solid speaking, reading, and writing skills.
-You can pursue teaching, writing, law, publishing, marketing—to name only a few.
-Or, we will help prepare you for graduate school to further your study.
+As an English major, you will be well-equipped to enter any field that requires critical thinking and solid speaking, reading, and writing skills.
+You could become a teacher, a writer, a journalist, an attorney, an actor, a librarian, a marketing or communication director—to name only a few.
+Or, if you want to pursue graduate school, we will help prepare you to further your study.